Skip to content

 For more information, see the Macro Search Directory Parameter in the Easytrieve documentation.

 Configuring eztsql configures your database connection type.
 To setup the database itself, follow the documentation specific to your database.
-This specification ensures that the database connection is used during validating and parsing of the Easytrieve code.
-This value controls the type of database connection (EZTSQL)
+This specification ensures that the database connection is used to validate and parse the Easytrieve code.
+This value controls the type of database connection (EZTSQL).

 Possible values for this field are the following databases: